protocolguild/documentation/docs/5-initial-pilot.md

 ### Operating
   - What sort of operating procedures worked?
 Which ones didn't?
   - What role did voting play in decision making, if any?
-  - What were the best practices that emerged with regard to voting, onbarding, curation?
+  - What were the best practices that emerged with regard to voting, onboarding, curation?
-  - Should weighting be modified eg. more granular, more subjective measures?
+  - Should the weighting be modified eg. more granular, more subjective measures?

 ### Membership
   - Did the Guild start with an accurate representation of protocol contributors?